Find out What WordPress theme is that, thanks to a new plugin

 P.s. it also tells you what WordPress plugins they use as well

 Ever wanted to know what the competition is using in terms of WordPress?
 By this I mean finding out what WordPress theme or indeed WordPress plugins they may well be using?
-Well until now it’s been mainly down to two websites WordPress Theme Detector & What WordPress theme is that?
+Well until now it’s been mainly down to websites like this online WordPress Theme Detector.

 If you have ever laid awake at night and wondered what WordPress theme is being used or indeed broke into a sweat and asked yourself what WordPress plugin is that?
 You would have traditionally visited the two aforementioned websites and then gone back to bed.
 Or perhaps feverishly purchased the WordPress theme and plugins so you can compete.

-Run you’re very own WordPress theme detector on your website
+Run your very own WordPress theme detector on your website

 Yup, I got contacted a couple of days ago by a chap (I’m assuming it’s a chap) called Avi, he mentioned that he has very kindly created two plugins for WordPress theme detection and of course working out what WordPress plugins a website is using.

 I know some people get wood over this kind of thing and sometimes it is nice to know what the theme or plugin the competition is using or indeed if you have come across a website and take a morbid interest into what they are doing.
 Either or.

 Well the Scan WP plugin (there’s two versions) allows you do to all of the above, detect a WordPress theme / plugin and then rest gleefully in your chair knowing full well (whilst letting out a maniacal laugh and stroking a white cat) what WordPress goodies someone is using.